Computing Technology for Math Excellence Logo

 QuickMath, powered by Mathematica, is an automatic problem-solving site developed by Dr. B. Langton of Sydney, Australia.
 Secondary and college students and their instructors will benefit from the quick solutions to problems encountered with algebra, equations, inequalities, calculus (differentiation and integration), number concepts, and matrices.
 Graphing appearance can be user-modified.
 The only thing you will need to know to use the free service is how to enter expressions and equations.
 Highly recommended.

-Socratic app iconSocratic--Homework helper by Google is a free app compatible with iPhone, iPad, iPod Touch, and Android.
+Socratic app iconSocratic--Homework helper powered by Google AI is a free app compatible with iPhone, iPad, iPod Touch, and Android.
 It's designed primarily for high school and university learners.
 You can take a photo of your homework question, typed or handwritten, and get explanations, videos, and step-by-step help.
 The app also includes voice recognition.
 When you pose a question, "the app will find the best online resources for you to learn the concepts."
 Supports Math, Science, Social Studies, Literature, and more.
 For example, math supports algebra, geometry, trigonometry.

 StepWise Math from Querium Corporation uses AI as a virtual tutor to provide help and step-by solutions to math problems.
 Areas of study include mathematics, pre-algebra, algebra, trigonometry, pre-calculus, and formal logic.
 It works on the Web, and on Android, and iOS devices.
 There's a free trial for 10 online problems, and pricing plans for students, parents, and teachers/schools.